Marist Paris: Mod'Spe Paris Fashion Program

 Marist College and Mod’Spe Paris have partnered to offer students a semester of study focused on international fashion.
 This program is open to Marist and non-Marist participants.

-- Examine French culture, fashion history, and a mandatory French language course,
+- Examine French culture, fashion history, and an optional French language course.

-- Enjoy classes conducted in English (excluding the required French language course).
+- All classes conducted in English (excluding the optional French language course).

 The program has a set offering each semester, including courses in Product Development, Fashion Trend Forecasting, Visual Merchandising, Fashion Branding, and Fashion History.
 Coursework is designed to take full advantage of Paris as "the classroom" and will examine the historical and contemporary context of fashion.
 Participants also gain insight into fashion merchandising through experiential activities and assignments, industry visits, and workshops.
 Through its affiliations with businesses and institutions, Mod'Spe academic programs prepare students for work in the industry.